-I’m always on the hunt for a new way to get my boys to eat more vegetables.
-That, coupled with my obsession with food, had me recently take a class on Child Nutrition.
-It was a fairly basic class but there were a few good takeaways.
+Despite my little guy’s pea obsession, I’m always on the hunt for a new way to get my boys to eat more vegetables.
+I recently took a class on Child Nutrition.
+It was a fairly basic class but there were a few good takeaways that really helped.

-- Plan your meals around vegetables.
 Do you do this?
 I have always planned meals around the protein!
 Hmmm… we want to eat steak this week.
 What should we serve with it?
-When we joined the crop share it slowly moved to planning around the vegetables out of necessity – there were so many vegetables that we didn’t want go to waste.
+When we joined the crop share it slowly moved to meal planning around the vegetables out of necessity – there were so many vegetables that we didn’t want to go to waste.
 In the winter it is much harder without all of the fresh produce staring at me.
 I’ve really had to think about the vegetables first.
 Especially in this house full of carnivores.
-But a simple change in thinking has really helped the whole family to eat more vegetables.
-When planning dinners think about what vegetable you want to eat and then plan around that.
+But a simple change in thinking has helped the whole family to eat more vegetables.
+T

-- When prepping dinner, place a plate of vegetables out.
-When prepping dinner I try to chop the vegetables first.
-This has been a game changer for us.
-My boys are always STARVING right before dinner.
-They are always looking for snacks while I’m cooking dinner.
+I always chop the vegetables first when I am making dinner and this has been a game changer for us.
+My boys are always STARVING right before dinner looking for snacks.
 So now, instead of them raiding the pantry or fridge, they eat the vegetables I’ve prepped for dinner.
-Probably because they are desperate and hungry, but either way.
-They are eating vegetables.
-I nearly fell over when my 4-year-old was quietly munching away on cucumbers before dinner the other night.
-Prep extra vegetables and put them out.
+Probably because they are desperate and hungry, but either way, they are eating vegetables.
+I nearly fell over when my 5-year-old was quietly munching away on cucumbers before dinner the other night.
+Prep the vegetables and put them out before dinner.
 A hungry kid will surprise you with what they will eat.

-- Don’t lose hope!
-It takes kids as much ten times of a child trying a new food to like it.
+It takes kids as much ten times of a child trying new foods to like it.
 In my house, it feels like more like 100 but you can wear them down, I mean, get them to try new foods simply by showing them the food.
 Keep trying.

 What about you?
-Are you struggling to with how to get your kids to eat vegetables?
-If you have any strategies you’ve found successful, I’d love to hear them!
+Are you struggling to with how to get your child to eat vegetables?
+If you have any strategies you’ve found successful, I’d love to hear them in the comments below.